skatcat31/portfolio/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.3.
 It uses TailWind CSS for styling, Jest and Testing Library for sane testing, and has featured designs done in Figma

+## View the Github Pages

+You can view the deployed [Static Site on GitHub Pages](https://skatcat31.github.io/portfolio/).

+## Global Packages

+Bvious there is the [Angular CLI](https://github.com/angular/angular-cli), but there is also [Scully](https://github.com/scullyio/scully) as an SSG for deployment to GitHub Pages.

 ## Development server

+### Angular Development Server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+### Scully Static Server

+Run `npm run scully:server` to run the Scully local server and preview the Static Site locally.

 ## Code scaffolding